Skip to main content

 Ensuring the protection of populations is a core objective of humanitarian action.
 Protection is a broad concept, approached in many ways, ranging from delivering basic humanitarian assistance to deploying peacekeeping troops.

 The European Commission defines humanitarian protection as addressing violence, coercion, deliberate deprivation and abuse for persons, groups, and communities in humanitarian crises.
-This is performed complying with humanitarian principles and within international law.
+This is performed complying with humanitarian principles of humanity, neutrality, impartiality and independence, and with respect of international law.

 International law defines the global framework for protecting populations: it includes international human rights law, international humanitarian law and international refugee law.
 This framework defines the obligations of states and warring parties to assist and protect civilians, and to prevent and refrain from behaviour that violates their rights.